decatile/simple-lang-rs/README.md

 5
 ```

-Both unary plus and minus are supported:
+Both unary plus, minus, and logical NOT are supported:

 ```
 > -5